-Elder Law Lawyer in Chicago, Illinois & Wisconsin
+Elder Law Lawyer in Chicago, Illinois

 These days, people are frequently called upon to look after their elderly parents.
 Sometimes, they also have to look after their disabled children.
 The “sandwich generation” faces unique challenges.
 Frequently, it is necessary to apply to court for permission to serve as legal guardian for their parents or children.
-Lakelaw is adept in handling such cases in both Illinois and Wisconsin.
+Lakelaw is adept in handling such cases in Illinois.
 You can be assured of the care, kindness, courtesy, respect and professional dedication in such sensitive family matters that you have come to expect from Lakelaw.

 We have prepared special needs trusts, worked with families facing Medicare and Medicaid issues and helped them preserve their loved ones’ health and best interests even when facing financial crises.